ovolmar/udaCapstone-app/README.md

 ---
 Edit ***shell-vars.conf***
 Change your docker path and image name.
-Execute the following scripts in the folling order:
+Execute the following scripts in the following order to build your container locally and deploy to minikube.
 ```
  ./run_docker.sh
  ./upload_docker.sh